DRAGON2099/Python-Starter-Projects/README.md

 -> A fun Hand Cricket game from our childhood

--> Stone-Paper-Scissors which is another classic
+-> Rock-Paper-Scissors which is another classic

-->
+-> A simple Quiz-Game on basic computer science knowledge for kids

+-> An alarm in case youre a heavy sleeper